Manifold Learning for Source Separation in Confusion-Limited Gravitational-Wave Data: Results

 \section{Results}

-The optimal configuration achieves maximum area under the ROC curve (AUC) at $\alpha = 0.5$ and $\beta = 2.0$, indicating that manifold geometry contributes four times more weight than reconstruction error in the combined anomaly score.
+The optimal configuration achieves maximum ROC-AUC at $\alpha = 0.5$ and $\beta = 2.0$, indicating that manifold geometry contributes four times more weight than reconstruction error in the combined anomaly score.

 Table~\ref{tab:results} summarizes performance metrics for the optimal configuration and the autoencoder-only baseline.
 Importantly, both methods use identical data, the same trained autoencoder, and the same reconstruction errors; the only difference is that the combined method augments the autoencoder scores with manifold geometry information.
-At the median threshold, the combined score achieves AUC $0.752$, precision $0.81$, and recall $0.61$.
-The autoencoder-only baseline ($\beta = 0$) achieves AUC $0.559$, precision $0.71$, and recall $0.54$, indicating that manifold geometry provides a $35\%$ relative improvement in AUC and improvements in both precision and recall as shown in Figs.~\ref{fig:roc_curves} and \ref{fig:pr_curves}.
+The manifold-enhanced method achieves ROC-AUC = 0.752 and AP = 0.810, while the autoencoder-only baseline ($\beta = 0$) achieves ROC-AUC = 0.559 and AP = 0.650.
+At the threshold that optimizes F1 score, the manifold-enhanced method achieves precision = 0.81 and recall = 0.61, compared with precision = 0.71 and recall = 0.54 for the autoencoder-only baseline.
+These results indicate that manifold geometry provides a $35\%$ relative improvement in ROC-AUC and improvements in both precision and recall as shown in Figs.~\ref{fig:roc_curves} and \ref{fig:pr_curves}.
 This improvement cannot be attributed to stochastic variation or different models, as it results directly from incorporating geometric structure into the scoring function.

 The learned manifold structure is visualized in Figure~\ref{fig:latent_manifold}, which shows a t-SNE projection of the 32-dimensional latent space.
 Training background samples (blue circles) form a dense, connected manifold representing typical LISA confusion noise.
 Test background samples (cyan squares) lie within this manifold, confirming that the model generalizes to unseen confusion background.
 Resolvable signals (red triangles) are distributed throughout the latent space, with many points lying off the learned manifold, indicating geometric distinction from confusion background.
 This geometric structure, captured by tangent space analysis, provides additional discriminative power beyond reconstruction error alone, contributing to the improved performance compared to autoencoder-only detection.